icra/ecam/README.md

 ## Using ecam offline
 Ecam can be also used offline.
 You need download this package and place it inside a folder from a web server software, for example: apache, nginx, xampp, etc.

-## Example of offline configuration using Apache
+## Example of offline configuration using [Apache HTTP Server](http://httpd.apache.org/)
 1. download this repository
 2. move the repository to "/var/www/html/ecam"
 3. open your browser and go to "http://localhost/ecam"

-note: the equivalent folder fow "/var/www/html" in XAMPP is called "htdocs"
+note: the equivalent "/var/www/html" folder for XAMPP is "C:\XAMPP\htdocs" (in MS Windows)